mitch-pan/oai-cn5g-simple/README.md

     helm install smf oai-smf/ -n oai<br>
     helm install upf oai-spgwu-tiny/ -n oai
     ```
-5. Deploy the UERANSIM pod.
+5. Deploy the UERANSIM pod

     Make sure you are not in the charts directory, but in the
     main repo directory where the ueransim.yaml manifest is located.<br><br>
     `kubectl apply -f ueransim.yaml`
-6. Excec into the UERANSIM pod<br><br>
+6. Excec into the UERANSIM pod

     `kubectl exec --stdin --tty ueransim -- /bin/bash`
-7. Edit the oai-gnb.yaml config file.  <br>The MNC and MCC should be set appropriately.
+7. Edit the oai-gnb.yaml config file.
+    <br>The MNC and MCC should be set appropriately.
 Verify the MCC is
     208, the MNC should be 95.
 You will need to set the `linkIP`, `ngapIp` and `gtpIp` to the be eth0 interface IP of the
     UERANSIM Pod.
 See below for examples.
     <br>
     ```
     json
     mcc: '208'          # Mobile Country Code value<br>
-    mnc: '95'           # Mobile Network Code value (2 or 3 digits)`<br><br>
+    mnc: '95'           # Mobile Network Code value (2 or 3 digits)
     ```
     `$ kubectl get pod ueransim -o wide</code> `<--- This will show your UERANSIM IP<br>
     `$ kubectl get pods -n oai</code>` <--- This will show your your AMF IP<br><br>